ukwa/opendata/index.md

 #### Format Profile Data ####
 Number of resources of particular MIME types, by year.
 Also compares the server MIME type with that determined by format identification tools.

-For all the details, see the README files and code in [the GitHub repository](http://github.com/ukwa/opendata/).
+For all the details, follow the links on the left, or look through the README files and code in [the GitHub repository](http://github.com/ukwa/opendata/).

 ### Tools ###